 On 29.
-March 2006 is the 100th birthday of Peter Janssen.
+March 2006 was the 100th birthday of Peter Janssen.
 Peter Janssen was a painter and arts professor in Berlin from 1957 until 1971.

 With a comprehensive exhibition on the internet his grandson Stephan Kotthaus has raised this virtual monument to commemorate this event.